NanoComp/meep/doc/docs/Python_User_Interface.md

 which allows it to be used as a step function that collects field data from a given point and runs [Padé](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.pade.html) on that data to extract an analytic rational function which approximates the frequency response.
-For more information about the Padé approximant, see the [wiki](https://en.wikipedia.org/wiki/Padé_approximant).
+For more information about the Padé approximant, see the [Wikipedia article](https://en.wikipedia.org/wiki/Padé_approximant).

 See [`__init__`](#PadeDFT.__init__) for details about constructing a `PadeDFT`.